The Tech of Buying and Identifying Drugs

 PMA: para-MethoxyAmphetamine is rarely seen, although it pops up every now and then.
 The first time a large batch of PMA hit the streets, it killed about 20 people.
 The main problem seemed to be that it took over an hour to kick in (vs. 30-40 minutes for MDMA), so users would think they had gotten weak pills when nothing happened in the first hour, take a few more, and overdose.
 I doubt this one will appear again in large amounts: Anybody manufacturing or selling PMA would be hunted to the ends of the earth by the users, dealers, and drug enforcement agencies alike: PMA is cursed by the drug using community.
 The test kit does not identify PMA specifically, but would have shown that most of the PMA pills seen in the past were not real MDMA.

 Heroin: Some dealers claim such a thing is common, but it’s a myth.
-There has been some suggestion (based on a misunderstanding of the metabolic pathways involved) that heroin might significantly slow the metabolic breakdown of MDMA.
-This is not the case.
 At least one pill containing heroin was sent to ecstasydata.org.
 Although it did indeed contain heroin, it did not contain MDMA or any similar drug, but did contain aspirin and Prozac.
 If you take a close look at the pill, you can see that the logo on it sticks out, and the pressing quality is very low.
 This appears to be somebody’s idea of a joke: A couple common medications crushed up, a little heroin tossed in, and mashed together with a cheap hand press.
 No self-respecting manufacturer would have used such low quality pressing dies, much less crushed up aspirins as the binder.